 If the Program Director's final written decision is not acceptable to the aggrieved resident/fellow, the resident/fellow may choose to proceed to a Level 2 resolution, which will begin with the aggrieved resident/fellow notifying the Department Chairman of the grievance in writing.
 Such notification must occur within 10 working days of receipt of the Program Director's final decision.
 If the Department Chairman is also functioning as the Program Director, then the Level 2 resolution will be handled by the DIO.
-If the aggrieved resident is a Transitional Year resident, then the DIO will appoint a Department Chairman to handle the Level 2 grievance.
+If the aggrieved resident is a Transitional Year resident, then the DIO will appoint;

+a.
+Department Chairman to handle the Level 2 grievance.
 This resident's notification should include all pertinent information, including a copy of the Program Director's final written decision, and evidence that supports the grievance.
 Within ten (10) working days of receipt of the grievance, the resident/fellow and the Department Chairman or DIO will set a mutually convenient time to discuss the complaint and attempt to reach a solution.
-Level II of this grievance procedure will be deemed complete when the Department decision will be kept on file with the Program Director, in the Chairman's office and sent to the DIO.
+Level II of this grievance procedure will be deemed complete when the Department Chairman (or DIO) informs the aggrieved resident/fellow in writing of the final decision.
+This should occur within 5 working days of the meeting with the resident/fellow and the Chairman.
+Copies of this decision will be kept on file with the Program Director, in the Chairman's office and sent to the DIO.